-Fix 1: Make sure installer is not encrypted
+Solution 1: Ensure the installer is not encrypted

-One of the most common reason the system couldn’t open the file is due to the file being encrypted.
-Check if the installer and the directory it resides are being encrypted or not.
-If it is, disabling the content encryption would fix the issue immediately.
-Here’s how.
+The most common reason for the “The system cannot open the device or file specified” error is due to the file being encrypted.
+Therefore, it’s essential to verify if the installer and its directory are encrypted or not.
+Disabling the content encryption would usually resolve the issue.
+Follow these steps:

-- Under General tab, click on the Advanced button.
+- On the General tab, click on the Advanced button.

 - Under Compress or Encrypt attributes, uncheck the “Encrypt contents to secure data” option.